Mary Lyon: Mount Holyoke

-During these early years, Lyon gradually developed her vision for Mount Holyoke Female Seminary, which would resemble Grant's schools in many respects but, Lyon hoped, draw its students from a wider socioeconomic range.
+During these early years, Lyon gradually developed her vision for Mount Holyoke Female which would resemble Grant's schools in many respects but, Lyon hoped, draw its students from a wider socioeconomic range.
 The college was unique in that it was founded by people of modest means and served their daughters, rather than the children of the rich.
 She was especially influenced by Reverend Joseph Emerson, whose Discourse on Female Education (1822) advocated that women should be trained to be teachers rather than "to please the other sex."

 Mount Holyoke opened in 1837: the seminary was ready for "the reception of scholars on November 8, 1837."
 Lyon strove to maintain high academic standards: she set rigorous entrance exams and admitted "young ladies of an adult age, and mature character."

 In keeping with her social vision, she limited the tuition to $60/year, about one-third the tuition that Grant charged at Ipswich Female Seminary, which was central to her mission of "appeal[ing] to the intelligence of all classes."
 In order to keep costs low, Lyon required students to perform domestic tasks—an early version of work/study.
 These tasks included preparing meals and washing floors and windows.
 Emily Dickinson, who attended the Seminary in 1847, was tasked with cleaning knives.
 But this would not last.
 As of 2019, Mount Holyoke now estimates the cost of attending the college to be $71,828 per year.
 The college offers various forms of financial aid.

 Lyon, an early believer in the importance of daily exercise for women, required her students to "walk one mile (1.6 km) after breakfast.
 During New England's cold and snowy winters, she reduced the requirement to 45 minutes.
 Calisthenics—a form of exercise—was taught by teachers in unheated hallways until a storage area was cleared for a gymnasium.

 Though Lyon's policies were sometimes controversial, the seminary quickly attracted its target student body of 200.
 Lyon anticipated a change in the role of women and equipped her pupils with an education that was comprehensive, rigorous, and innovative, with particular emphasis on the sciences.
 She required:

 seven courses in the sciences and mathematics for graduation, a requirement unheard of at other female seminaries.
 She introduced women to "a new and unusual way" to learn science—laboratory experiments which they performed themselves.
 She organized field trips on which students collected rocks, plants, and specimens for lab work, and inspected geological formations and recently discovered dinosaur tracks.